kofujimura/TCTC/README.md

-# TCTC Sample
+# Token-Controlled Token Circulation (TCTC)
-Token-Controlled Token Circulation (TCTC) is the concept of a general-purpose token circulating system for circulating various types of rights such as tickets, vouchers, coupons, and licenses as tokens on the blockchain.
-The circulation of tokens comprises four types of principal transactions: issuance, transfer, present, and consumption.
-Depending on the application, various conditions must be satisfied to execute these transactions, e.g., only qualified shops can issue the tokens and only a certain agent can transfer the tokens.
-The token circulating system issues, transfers, presents, or consumes a token only if the control tokens are owned by the participants of the transaction.
+This is the concept of a general-purpose token circulating system for circulating various types of rights such as tickets, vouchers, coupons, and licenses as tokens on the blockchain.
+The circulation of tokens comprises four types of principal transactions: mint, transfer, and burn.
+Depending on the application, various conditions must be satisfied to execute these transactions, e.g., only qualified shops can mint the tokens and only a certain agent can transfer the tokens.
+The token circulating system mints, transfers, or burns a token only if the control tokens are owned by the participants of the transaction.
 The circulation control tokens themselves can be any type of token, e.g., a driver's license or a membership certificate of a certain group, and recursively circulated in the token circulating system.
 This scheme eliminates the need to write complex circulation control in smart contracts for each